 Mozambicans with albinism have produced over 600 jars of 30 SPF broad-spectrum sunscreen made with all-natural fair-trade African sourced materials.

-Have distributed over 200 jars of sunscreen during our education campaign of community meetings and in-home visits.
+We distributed over 250 jars of sunscreen during our education campaign of community meetings and in-home visits.